DjangoGirls/tutorial/en/deploy/README.md

 Now we need to hook up the Git repository on your computer to the one up on GitHub.

-Type the following into your console (replace `<your-github-username>` with the username you entered when you created your GitHub account, but without the angle-brackets -- the URL should match the clone URL you just saw):
+Type the following into your console (replace `<your-github-username>` with the username you entered when you created your GitHub account, but without the angle-brackets -- the URL should match the clone URL you just saw).
+Note that your choice of "main" or "master" in the Installation chapter will determine the final word in the second command.

 {% filename %}command-line{% endfilename %}
 ```
 $ git remote add origin https://github.com/<your-github-username>/my-first-blog.git
-$ git push -u origin master
+$ git push -u origin main
 ```

 When you push to GitHub, you'll be asked for your GitHub username and password (either right there in the command-line window or in a pop-up window), and after entering credentials you should see something like this: